“Utilizing Impurities in Diamonds for Nanoscale Measurements”

 Abstract

-Quantum sensors are an emerging family of sensors based on the principles of quantum mechanics.
+Quantum sensors are an emerging class of sensors based on the principles of quantum mechanics.
 These sensors are attracting growing interest because their performance is likely to surpass that of their classical counterparts.
-They use individual quantum objects characterized by an extreme sensitivity to their environment.
-An emblematic quantum object in this field of application is an atomic defect in the diamond crystal, known as the "NV center" (for Nitrogen-Vacancy).
-This defect behaves like an isolated atom, but is nestled within a diamond crystal matrix.
-During this presentation, we will introduce how such a defect can be used to create a high-performance sensor at nanoscales, to probe magnetic field, electric field, strain, or temperature.
+They utilize individual quantum objects characterized by extreme sensitivity to their environment.
+A representative quantum object in this field of application is an atomic defect in the diamond crystal, known as the “NV center” (for Nitrogen-Vacancy).
+This defect behaves like an isolated atom, but is embedded within a diamond crystal lattice.
+During this presentation, we will explain how such a defect can be used to create a high-performance sensor at the nanoscale to measure magnetic fields, electric fields, strain, or temperature.
 We will then illustrate a few areas of application for this sensor.
-In particular, we will present two fields of application: modern condensed matter, for which these sensors are in the industrialization phase, and the more exploratory field of biological imaging and medical research.
+In particular, we will present two fields of application: modern condensed matter physics, where these sensors are currently in the industrialization phase, and the more exploratory field of biological imaging and medical research.